Muir Woods National Monument: Flora

-The main attraction of Muir Woods are the coast redwood (Sequoia sempervirens) trees.
-They are known for their height, and are related to the giant sequoia of the Sierra Nevada.
+The main attraction of Muir Woods is the coast redwood (Sequoia sempervirens) trees.
+They are known for their height and are related to the giant sequoia of the Sierra Nevada.
 While redwoods can grow to nearly 380 feet (115 m), the tallest tree in the Muir Woods is 258 ft.
-The trees come from a seed no bigger than that of a tomato seed.
+The trees come from a seed no bigger than a tomato seed.
 Most of the redwoods in the monument are between 500 and 800 years old.
 The oldest is at least 1,200 years old.

 Other tree species grow in the understory of the redwood groves.
 Three of the most common are the California bay laurel, the bigleaf maple and the tanoak.
 Each of these species has developed a unique adaptation to the low level of dappled sunlight that reaches them through the redwoods overhead.
 The California bay laurel has a strong root system that allows the tree to lean towards openings in the canopy.
-The bigleaf maple, true to its name, has developed the largest leaf of any maple species allowing it to capture more of the dim light.
+The bigleaf maple, true to its name, has developed the largest leaf of any maple species.
+These large leaves allow it to capture more of the forest's dim light.
 The tanoak has a unique internal leaf structure that enables it to make effective use of the light that filters through the canopy.